kiba/Writings/atg/dramatis_personae.md

 ### Colonel Johnathan 'Jack' O'Neil

 Leader of SG-1 and a member of the United States Air Force.
+He was the man who killed Ra with a nuclear bomb, setting off a Goa'uld civil war.
+He retired after that, but came back to active duty after Aphosis invaded the facility and kidnapped a female soldier.

 ### Doctor Daniel Jackson